zwave-js/node-zwave-js/packages/cc/cc.api.md

 // Warning: (ae-missing-release-tag) "doesAnyLifelineSendActuatorOrSensorReports" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-function doesAnyLifelineSendActuatorOrSensorReports(applHost: ZWaveApplicationHost_2, node: IZWaveNode): MaybeNotKnown<boolean>;
+function doesAnyLifelineSendActuatorOrSensorReports(ctx: GetValueDB & GetDeviceConfig, node: NodeId & SupportsCC): MaybeNotKnown<boolean>;

 // Warning: (ae-missing-release-tag) "DoorHandleStatus" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //